-A judge engaged in several favorable commercial transactions with a former litigant, in whose favor the judge had rendered a large judgment and whose interests remained pending before the judge while the case was on appeal and attended dinners hosted by an attorney, including one to celebrate the judge's favorable and sizeable ruling in the attorney's case.
+A judge engaged in several favorable commercial transactions with a former litigant in whose favor the judge had rendered a large judgment and whose interests remained pending before the judge.
 Adams v.
-Commission on Judicial Performance (1995) 10 Cal.4th 866, 885-899.
+Commission on Judicial Performance (1995) 10 Cal.4th 866, 885-894.